Menu

 Access to Your Health Records

-You have a right to access records of your personal health information.
-Subject to some exceptions, you can look at and get copies of these records.
+You have a right to access your personal health information.
+Subject to some exceptions, you can look at and get copies of the records containing your information.

 Duty to Assist